silassdev/silassdev/README.md

 # Hi — I'm Silas

 web developer and designer from Nigeria.
 Learning DevOps.
-I code with PHP, JavaScript and TypeScript, build apps with Laravel, and I’m studying C++ in school.
+I code with PHP, JavaScript and TypeScript, build apps with Laravel, and I’m also learning C++ in school.

 ---